12 Creative Ways to Celebrate Winter Solstice

 Activity Ideas to Celebrate Winter Solstice

 Throughout history, many cultures have honored this day with differing celebrations and traditions.
 There are tons of different ways to mark the day from baking bread, going on a night hike, reading books or having a bon fire.
-We’ve rounded up some creative activities for both indoors and outdoors to try this year.
+We’ve rounded up some creative activities to try both indoors and outdoors this year.

 1. Create Icicle Lanterns